 Sources and Notes:

 A: There is a growing awareness that BSL does not improve community safety and penalizes responsible dog owners and their family companions.
 From January 2012-May 2014, more than seven times as many American communities have either considered and rejected a breed-specific ordinance, or repealed an existing one, as have enacted BSL.
-As of December 2016, nineteen states have enacted state laws that prohibit their towns and counties from regulating dogs on the basis of breed.
+As of July 2017, twenty U.S. states have enacted state laws that prohibit their towns and counties from regulating dogs on the basis of breed.

 Sources and Notes: